furter/hybrid-catalogues-samples/transpect_users_manual.md

 #THROUGH THE PIPELINE
 ##A manual for designers and editors

+The following is a guide to use the magic pipeline that converts publishing formats into others.

 ###The different components of the magic pipeline:

-*an IDML file
-with linked assets, images, fonts
+* an IDML file with linked assets, images, fonts

-*a mapping file
+* a mapping file

-*an overriding css stylesheet
+* an overriding css stylesheet

-*some configuration files
+* some configuration files

 Configuration file:
 Defines things at the level of the structure, like